-Each year, the Red Cross responds to more than 62,000 disasters—the vast majority of which are home fires.
-Every day, seven people die in home fires, and most tragedies occur in homes without working smoke alarms.
-That’s why the Red Cross launched the Home Fire Campaign with community partners in 2014 to reduce needless deaths and injuries.
+HOME FIRE CAMPAIGN SAVING LIVES The Red Cross responds to more than 60,000 disasters every year and most of them are home fires.
+To help prevent fire-related deaths and injuries, the Red Cross launched the Home Fire Campaign with community partners in 2014 to reduce fire-related deaths and injuries.